agdsn/pycroft/doc/guides/git.rst

 ::

-   docker-compose run --rm dev-app pip install -r requirements.txt
+   docker compose run --rm dev-app pip install -r requirements.txt

 The production build also uses the submodules.
 Make sure to update the commit hash of the submodule HEAD if you change something.
 This will be